bmink/sprited/README.md

 ## Displaying sprites

-The contents of a sprite file can be displayed on the screen with 'sprited
+The contents of a sprite file can be displayed on the screen with `sprited
 <spritefile.json> display`.
 Some sprites look better / are meant to be
 inverted, so an `invdisplay` command is also provided.